Bimbo-Blessing/Capstone-Project-Sales-Analysis-/README.md

 *Customer ID: This is the identity number for each of the customers.

-*Product: This shows the lists of the items sold; Shirt,Shoes,Hat, Socks,Jacket and Gloves.
+*Product: This shows the lists of the items sold; Shirt, Shoes, Hat,  Socks, Jacket and Gloves.